Trump administration's infrastructure plan taking shape

 Many Republicans want to use private-sector investment to finance infrastructure projects to avoid increasing the national debt.
 Democrats believe that government money is necessary to produce such a large package.

-Under the Trump plan being shaped, the largest share of the federal money - $100 billion - is expected to go toward cost-sharing projects with local governments, similar to grants.
+Under the Trump plan being shaped, the largest share of the federal money - $100 billion - is expected to go toward cost-sharing projects with local governments, similar to grants, a senior administration official said.

 The goal would be to reduce the ratio of federal funding, which often now is 80 percent, by awarding funds only to projects that are able to provide more local funding or leverage private investment, said a business lobbyist familiar with the discussion.

-Some $50 billion would be earmarked for rural projects, the lobbyist said.
+Some $50 billion would be earmarked for rural projects, the lobbyist and an administration official said.
 Those funds would help governors on projects like roads, broadband access and replacing aging lead pipes.
 Including a pool for rural infrastructure could also reduce concerns among some Republican senators who fear rural areas may be unable to attract private investments.

 Twenty-five billion dollars would go toward existing federal infrastructure loan programs that seek to spur private investment, the lobbyist said.

 The final $25 billion would be designated for so-called transformative projects - an effort being dubbed “American Spirit” projects.
 They could include high-speed trains or the Gateway Tunnel, the stalled proposal to build a new rail connection between New York City and New Jersey.
+The smallest two funding levels could shift slightly in the final proposal, the administration official said.

 The plan may not deliver any additional federal money than in years past.
 The proposal could take $200 billion from existing spending plans – although the administration has not yet committed to whether it would come from existing programs or whether the money would be found elsewhere.
+The White House is expected to unveil its budget proposal next month.

-The administration is unlikely to rule out any forms of funding - including increasing the federal gas tax or creating a vehicle mileage tax, which would put electric cars that now use the roads but do not consume much gasoline on the same footing as cars with internal combustion engines, sources said.
+The administration is unlikely to rule out any forms of funding - including increasing the federal gas tax or creating a vehicle mileage tax, which would put battery electric and plug-in hybrid electric cars that now use the roads but do not consume much gasoline on the same footing as cars with internal combustion engines, sources said.

-Donohue, the Chamber of Commerce president, is also expected to recommend expanding the ability of states to access private investment funds to complete projects, reducing the federal permitting process and addressing state and local permitting rules.
+Donohue made four recommendations for the infrastructure package including raising the gas tax and also recommended expanding the ability of states to access private investment funds to complete projects, reducing the federal permitting process and addressing state and local permitting rules.

-He will call for more federally backed workforce training - including creating an apprenticeship task force.
-As part of that, Donohue will reiterate the Chamber’s call for passing comprehensive immigration reform, a proposal where business has been at odds with the Trump administration.
+He also called for more federally backed workforce training - including more apprenticeship programs.
+As part of that, Donohue reiterated the Chamber’s call for passing comprehensive immigration reform, a proposal where business has been at odds with the Trump administration.

-Reporting by Ginger Gibson and David Shepardson; Editing by Damon Darlin and Peter Cooney
+Reporting by Ginger Gibson and David Shepardson; Editing by Damon Darlin, Peter Cooney and Susan Thomas